ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Storing and finding roles
 =========================

-By default, Ansible looks for roles in two locations:
+By default, Ansible looks for roles in the following locations:

+- in collections, if you are using them
 - in a directory called ``roles/``, relative to the playbook file
+- in the configured :ref:`roles_path <DEFAULT_ROLES_PATH>`.
+The default search path is ``~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles``.
-- in ``/etc/ansible/roles``
+- in the directory where the playbook file is located

 If you store your roles in a different location, set the :ref:`roles_path <DEFAULT_ROLES_PATH>` configuration option so Ansible can find your roles.
 Checking shared roles into a single location makes them easier to use in multiple playbooks.
 See :ref:`intro_configuration` for details about managing settings in ansible.cfg.